falcosecurity/rules/CONTRIBUTING.md

 The rules maturity framework aligns with the [status](https://github.com/falcosecurity/evolution/blob/main/REPOSITORIES.md#status) levels used within The Falco Project repositories, namely "Stable", "Incubating", "Sandbox" and "Deprecated".

 Not every rule has the potential to evolve and reach the "stable" level.
-This is because "stable" rules should address a broader category of attacks rather than being overly specific and easily bypassed.
+This is because "stable" rules should address a broader range of attacks rather than being overly specific—such as detecting a single narrow CVE for a less common type of application, which could be easily bypassed.
 However, this does not mean that very specific rules do not provide value; on the contrary, they can serve a very specific purpose.
-The intention of the new framework is to make it clearer for adopters to recognize that they need to evaluate such rules for their own environment.
+These more specific rules may be better suited for custom adoption rather than integration into the upstream Falco rules.

+The new framework aims to help adopters easily identify the nature of a rule, whether it's more behavioral or signature-based.
+This is accomplished by providing clearer descriptions.
+You can explore this in more detail in the [Rules Overview Document](https://falcosecurity.github.io/rules/).

 The maturity level of the rules, however, does not directly reflect their potential for generating noise in the adopters' environment.
 This is due to the unique and constantly changing nature of each environment, especially in cloud environments, making it challenging to accurately predict the impact of rules.

-Newcomers to Falco will be encouraged to start by configuring their setup with introductory rules labeled as "Falco's default rules" (`maturity_stable`).
-These rules, which are currently based on syscall and container events, will live in the established [falco_rules.yaml](https://github.com/falcosecurity/rules/blob/main/rules/falco_rules.yaml) file.
+Newcomers to Falco are encouraged to start by configuring their setup with introductory rules labeled as `maturity_stable`.
+These rules, which are currently based on syscall and container events live in the established [falco_rules.yaml](https://github.com/falcosecurity/rules/blob/main/rules/falco_rules.yaml) file.

-As users become more familiar with Falco and better understand their unique environments, they can gradually fine-tune the rules to meet their specific requirements.
+As users become more familiar with Falco and better understand their unique environment, they can gradually fine-tune the rules to meet their specific requirements.
 Tuning rules goes hand in hand with assessing the performance overhead and adjusting Falco's [configuration](https://github.com/falcosecurity/falco/blob/master/falco.yaml) accordingly.
 This consideration is important to keep in mind as there are usually limitations to the budget allocated for security monitoring.

 Once adopters have integrated the stable default rules with low False Positives and acceptable performance overhead consistently, they can add a next set of rules.
 This set may include rules with `maturity_incubating` or `maturity_sandbox`, offering more specific detections and/or broader monitoring, depending on the rule.

 # Rules Acceptance Criteria

-The [maintainers](OWNERS) of this repository reserve the right to make case-by-case decisions regarding rules acceptance and initial maturity leveling.
+The [maintainers](OWNERS) of this repository kindly reserve the right to make case-by-case decisions regarding rules acceptance and initial maturity leveling.

 The high-level principles that guide the review process for contributors and reviewers are as follows: